Israel approves appointment of Reuven Azar as new Ambassador to India | Law-Order

 - Israel

-The Israeli government on Sunday approved the appointment of Reuven Azar as the new Ambassador to India.
+The Israeli government has approved the appointment of veteran diplomat Reuven Azar as its new Ambassador to India.

-Azar, who is in his late 50s, will also serve as the non-resident Ambassador to Sri Lanka and Bhutan, a statement from the Israeli Ministry of Foreign Affairs said.
+Azar, 56, will also serve as the non-resident Ambassador to Sri Lanka and Bhutan, a statement from the Israeli Ministry of Foreign Affairs said.

 His appointment is one of the 21 new Heads of Missions cleared by the Israeli government to assume service soon.